Choose the Right Business Process Suite with These 5 Tips

 November 27th, 2017 • BPM

-A business process management suite (BPMS) is a tool to support BPM initiatives.
-BPM Suite is a model-driven approach that aids a process improvement lifecycle from start to end – from process discovery, definition, design, implementation, monitoring, and analysis.
+A business process management suite is a tool to support BPM initiatives.
+Business process suite is a model-driven approach that aids a process improvement lifecycle from start to end – from process discovery, definition, design, implementation, monitoring, and analysis.

-Unlike a BPM tool that may be limited in features, BPM Suite allows users to:
+Unlike a BPM tool that may be limited in features, Business Process Suite allows users to:

 - Model processes